ShangShungFoundation/django-manage-it/README.md

 * Freely defined properties for each asset class.
 * User defined locations (with precise position).
 * Search utility
+* Export of invetory (or subset definde by search) to Exell document

 ###Asset Provision Management App